Eugenio Granell: Early life

 Born in Galicia, in the city of A Coruña, Eugenio Fernández Granell started out as a musician and political radical.
 In his youth he and his brother Mario, as well as other friends, set up the magazine SIR (Sociedad Infantil Revolucionaria).

 In 1928, Granell enrolled at the Escuela Superior de Música del Real Conservatorio in Madrid.
-Among his friends were Maruja Mallo, Joaquín Torres García, Alberto Sánchez Wifredo Lam and Ricardo Baroja and as a member of the POUM during the Civil War, Eugenio contributed actively to newspapers such as La Nueva Era, La Batalla and El Combatiente Rojo.
+Among his friends were Maruja Mallo, Joaquín Torres García, Alberto Sánchez Pérez, Wifredo Lam and Ricardo Baroja.
+As a member of the POUM during the Civil War, Eugenio contributed actively to newspapers such as La Nueva Era, La Batalla and El Combatiente Rojo.

 In 1939, he went into exile and after arriving in France, he was held in internment camps for several months, but was eventually able to escape to Paris.
 While in the French capital, he continued the friendships with Benjamin Péret and Wifredo Lam which had started in Madrid prior to the civil war.
-Granell's affiliation with Trotsky made him the enemy of Fascists and Stalinists and steered him towards a life marked by exile and escape.
+Granell's affiliation with Trotsky made him the enemy of fascists and Stalinists and steered him towards a life marked by exile and escape.
 As María Zambrano stated regarding Spain in the early twentieth century, the country was a "master of dispersal and wastefulness" as it forced many of its most outstanding artists and intellectuals into a painful flight to other countries.
 Granell was one of those exiles, residing in France, the Dominican Republic, Puerto Rico, Guatemala and New York City.
-In the Dominican Republic, he was in the company of other Spanish exiles, including artists José Vela Zanetti and Josep Gausachs and writers like Vlady Serge, Segundo Derrano Poncela, Vicente Llorens.
+In the Dominican Republic, he was in the company of other Spanish exiles, including artists José Vela Zanetti and Josep Gausachs and writers like Vlady Serge, Segundo Serrano Poncela, and Vicente Llorens.

 Granell began his life as a painter in the Dominican Republic.
 He also continued to play the violin at the National Symphony which he had helped create with the musician Enrique Chapí, another refugee from Spain.
 When André Breton arrived in the island for a short visit, he liked Granell's paintings and encouraged him to continue.
 Breton also admired the magazine which Granell, Alberto Baeza Flores (a politician from Chile) and several Dominican writers had created: "La Poesía Sorprendida".
 Granell left an important legacy in the arts in this Caribbean island.